How much is your car worth?

 J.D.
 Power and Associates surveys of service recipients show that Audi service is better than Volvo.
 J.D.
 Power ranks Audi third in service department satisfaction.
 With a 29% lower rating, Volvo is ranked 14th.

-The A6’s standard easy entry system raises the steering wheel, making it easier for the driver to get in and out.
+The A6’s standard easy entry system raises the steering wheel and glides the driver’s seat back, making it easier for the driver to get in and out.
 The S60 Cross Country doesn’t offer an easy entry system.

-The A6 Prestige has a standard heads-up display that projects speed and navigation instruction readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
+The A6 Prestige has a standard heads-up display that projects speed and other key instrumentation readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
 The S60 Cross Country doesn’t offer a heads-up display.

 To shield the driver and front passenger’s vision over a larger portion of the windshield and side windows, the A6 has standard extendable sun visors.
 The S60 Cross Country doesn’t offer extendable visors.